to improve visual quality of goods and products being manufactured

 Design right is not a monopoly right like a design registration

-but a right to prevent copying, and lasts until 10 years after first
+but a right to prevent copying, and lasts until 10 years after

-a design right and court action is intended.
+someone is infringing a design right and court action is intended.

 from £300 for a UK registration, contact us for other countries.